PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 My strapping sequence:

-1. Center strap over each bar location
+1. Center a strap over each bar location

-5. Tuck excess strap to prevent flapping
+5. Tuck excess strap to prevent wind flapping

 6. Add Bow and Stern Lines

-Common Mistakes When Transporting Upside Down?
+Common Mistakes When Transporting Upside Down

 1. Over-Tightening Straps

-• Visible hull deformation
+• Visible hull or deck deformation

 • Creaking sounds when tightening